lhamming-recognize/lhamming-recognize/README.md

 ---

-- 💼 I'm work as an support engineer as an second line support engineer.
+- 💼 I work as an support engineer as an second line support engineer.
 - 🏫 I Study at Saxion University
   - 💻 I study software engineering there
 - 🌱 I like to learn a lot about different languages!